-That dollar amount reflects an average 27.1% gain for all Brussels sprouts shippers over the five-year period starting in 2015 when Brussels sprouts bought on international markets were worth $153.6 million.
-Year over year, the value of exported Brussels sprouts increased by 8.3% from 2018 to 2019.
+That dollar amount reflects an average 34.4% gain for all Brussels sprouts shippers over the five-year period starting from $191.3 million in 2017.

-Among continents, suppliers in Europe sold the highest dollar worth of exported Brussels sprouts during 2019 with shipments valued at $97.6 million or half (50%) of the worldwide total.
-Close behind at 44.2% were North American exporters while 3.2% of worldwide Brussels sprouts shipments originated from Africa.
-Smaller percentages came from exporters in Latin America (1.6%) excluding Mexico but including the Caribbean, Oceania’s (0.7%) Australia and New Zealand, and Asia (0.3%).
+Among continents, suppliers in North America sold the highest dollar worth of exported Brussels sprouts during 2021 with shipments valued at $136.4 million or more than half (53.1%) of the worldwide total.
+In second place at 39.6% were exporters in Europe while another 4% of worldwide Brussels sprouts shipments originated from Africa.

 For research purposes, the 6-digit Harmonized Tariff System code prefix is 070420 for fresh or chilled Brussels sprouts.